 Do you need to wash mushrooms?

 To make it simpler, we can say that mushrooms are similar to sponges, consisting of densely packed lattices of polysaccharides which encapsulate an enormous quantity of water molecules: more than 90% of a mushroom is made up of water.
 Being devoid of a proper fluid circulation system, mushrooms collect nutrients by absorbing them directly through their wall structures.
-So, we are not wrong in thinking that mushrooms tend to absorb water and we realize this when we put them out to dry in the sun: in just a few hours their volume reduces by half and this is also the reason why they can be stored for a long time when dried.
+So, we are not wrong in thinking that mushrooms tend to absorb water and we realise this when we put them out to dry in the sun: in just a few hours their volume reduces by half and this is also the reason why they can be stored for a long time when dried.

 Photo Getty Images